nghiant2710/docs/raspberrypi3-fedora-golang/README-short.txt

-Go (golang) is a general purpose, higher-level, imperative programming language.
+Go (golang) is a general purpose, imperative programming language.
-This image is maintained by [Resin.io](https://resin.io/)
+Maintained by Resin.io.